conan-io/conan-io.github.io/_posts/2025-12-04-From-Zero-to-Package-in-Seconds-the-new-Conan-MCP.markdown

 in the background.

 ### Easy Dependency Management and Auditing
-* **Advanced Package Search**: Thanks to the Conan MCP Server, you can search for the exact package you need from your remotes by specifying the operating system, architecture, compiled binary options, or even complex version range filters, all without resorting to command line syntax.
+* **Natural Language Package Search**: Thanks to the Conan MCP Server, you can search for the exact package you need from your remotes by specifying the operating system, architecture, compiled binary options, or even complex version range filters, all without resorting to command line syntax.
 * **Simplified Dependency Definition**: Leveraging the power of natural language processing through MCP, developers can